joaomalho/Taurus/README.md

 - Results
     - Trend Metrics - Done
     - Candles Patterns Metrics - WIP
+        - IF in the last 5 candles a pattern is detected AND stoploss not complete then decision of the candle.
+        - This for all candles pattern each one with is own conditions
+        - Complete function `detect_pattern`

 ## **🚀 Latest Improvements**
 - **Risk Manager:** A new feature to help minimize losses in volatile markets.